-The Krypteia program has been used by all the HS/College athletes I work with AND various members of the private forum.
+The Krypteia program has been used by all the HS/College athletes I work with and members of the private forum.
 Here is a review of this program by forum member Josh.
 This was done in two parts and over time; I will publish both in this blog post.

 If you don't have the time to read this here's the basic synopsis: Awesome program for anyone who is physically able to complete it.
 It's the closest I've come to a workout that actually balances conditioning and strength and doesn't leave you feeling wasted.